Ford Dagenham: Origins to 1945

 At the time when the plant was planned, western governments were increasingly responding to economic depression with protectionist policies.
 This was the context in which Henry Ford’s policy of setting up relatively autonomous car-manufacturing businesses in principal overseas markets can be seen.
 The drive for self-reliance implicit in including within the Dagenham plant its own steel foundry and power station nevertheless went beyond anything attempted by other European mass-production automakers such as Morris in England, Opel in Germany, or Citroën in France.
 Inspiration for Ford's Dagenham plant came more directly from Ford's own Rouge River plant on the edge of Detroit.
+The once iconic powerplant was a late addition to the site planning and as a result was on 'difficult' ground on the edge of the one-time marsh.
+In his autobiography, Sir Harold Harding gave an account of the sobering lessons it taught him early in his long and influential career.

 The first vehicle out of the Dagenham plant was a Ford AA van, produced in October 1931.
 However, the British economy was in a depressed condition at this time, and the surviving local market for light trucks was dominated by Morris Commercial products.
 Production at Ford's Dagenham plant got off to a slow start, but picked up as the British economy recovered, so that by 1937, the plant produced 37,000 vehicles, an annual total that would not be exceeded until 1953.
 Most of the output of the Dagenham plant during the 1930s consisted of various editions of the Ford 8, a successful model first built at Dagenham in 1932, which probably inspired the even more successful Morris 8, first produced at Cowley in 1935 by the UK market leader of the late 1930s.

 Wartime production included large numbers of vans and trucks along with Bren gun carriers.
 The plant produced numerous 'special purpose' engines.
 Agricultural vehicles were also an important element: at one point, the Fordson represented 95% of UK tractor production.